ONSAS/ONSAS.docs/docs/src/howtouse/creatingModels.md

    ```

    Where `consMatFlag` is a parameter that allows the user to choose the method of computation the constitutive matrix.
 This parameter can take the values `1` and `2` corresponding to the computation of the constitutive matrix using the complex-step expression and analytical expression respectively.
    If the element is modeled as a Neo-Hookean compresible material, the value of the `consMatFlag` shall be 1.
+The default value is 2.

 1. Triangle: (used as faces to include boundary conditions)